Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Introduction

 Notice that the dynamic programming principle, Pontryagin maximum principle as well as finite agent approximations of the mean field type control problems require the technique of differential and sub-differential calculus in the space of probability measures.
 We refer to papers \cite{Gangbo_Tudorascu, Master_cdll} for the detailed exposition of various approaches of this field.

-The paper is concerned with the Pontryagin maximum principle for the mean field type optimal control problem with the evolution of each agent driven by the ordinary differential equation.
-As it was mentioned above, in the current literature, the Pontryagin maximum principle is derived for the mean field type control problems with regularity assumption on the profile of agents' controls.
-We aims to lift this assumption and derive the Pontryagin maximum principle for the general deterministic mean field type optimal control problem including, in particular, the case of unbounded control space.
+The paper is concerned with the necessary optimality condition for a mean field type optimal control problem, where the evolution of each agent is driven by an ordinary differential equation.
+We aims to derive the Pontryagin maximum principle for the general deterministic mean field type optimal control problem including, in particular, the case of unbounded control space.
 To this end, we use the Lagrangian approach \cite{Cavagnari_et_al_approaches} that implies the labeling of agents by elements of some probability space and, formally, reduces the original problem to the certain control problem on the space of functions.
-Recall \cite{Cavagnari_et_al_approaches} that the deterministic mean field type control problems can be also formalized within the Eulerian and Kantorovich approaches.
+Recall that the deterministic mean field type control problems can be also formalized within the Eulerian and Kantorovich approaches \cite{Cavagnari_et_al_approaches}.

 The Eulerian approach relies on the description of the evolution of the distribution of agents through the nonlinear continuity equation and regards the mean field type control problem as a control problem in the space of probability measures.
+In the case of mean field type control systems, the velocity field may be discontinuous.
+Notice that the Eulerian approach is even more natural for the case of systems affected by an external force.
+It leads to a controlled continuity equation with regularity conditions on the velocity field.
+Moreover, a continuity equation with a control that smoothly depends on the agent's state can be treated as a system affected by an external control if one chooses the control space to be an appropriate class of functions of the state.

 Finally, one can consider the mean field type optimal control problem as an optimization problem for distributions on the set of curves under constrain that these distributions are concentrated on the set of admissible curves.
 This idea leads to the Kantorovich approach.
 The equivalence between the Kantorovich and Eulerian approaches was proved in \cite[Theorem 1]{Jimenez2020} under the convexity assumption.
 The value functions within all these aforementioned approaches coincide under the same assumption \cite{Cavagnari_et_al_approaches}.